How to Write a Credit Dispute Letter

 The bottom line

 After you submit your documentation, either by mail or online, the next step is to wait to hear from their credit bureau about their decision.
-The Fair Credit Reporting Act says that credit bureaus have 30-45 days to investigate your claim and respond to your letter.
-At that point, the credit bureau may tell you that they are removing the disputed information from your credit report, they may ask for more information, or they may deny your claim.
+The Fair Credit Reporting Act (FCRA) says that credit bureaus have 30-45 days to investigate your claim and respond to your letter.
+At that point, the credit bureau may tell you that they are removing the disputed information from your credit report, ask for more information, or deny your claim.

 Money moves to help you stay on track